 Reading through a list of Greenwich’s main attractions, you could be forgiven for thinking that this is a borough with one foot stuck in the past.
 Sights like the Royal Observatory, Queen’s House and the Cutty Sark provide rare glimpses of days gone by.

-Look a little further and you’ll find a more interesting story – one where former royal palaces rub shoulders with worker’s terraces, a huge dome built to celebrate the millennium and the city’s only cable car.
+Look a little further and you’ll find a more interesting story – one where former royal palaces rub shoulders with worker’s terraces, and cool bars sit in the shadow of a huge dome built to celebrate the millennium and the city’s only cable car.

 Planning to explore Greenwich?
 This is what you shouldn’t miss.